-Please note late submission of assignments will not be accepted unless prior exception has been sought. if you are unable to complete an assignment on time and need extra time, please get in touch with me as soon as possible so we can discuss your situation.
+Please note late submission of assignments will be penalized at a rate of 10% of points received in the assignment per day they are late.
+The late penalty may be waived if prior exception has been sought. if you are unable to complete an assignment on time and need extra time, please get in touch with me as soon as possible so we can discuss your situation.

 Exams: There will be two in-class exams and a final exam.
 Coverage includes lecture material, assigned reading, and homework.
-All exams are closed book/closed notes.
+All exams are in-person and closed book/closed notes.
 The two in-class exams will take place at the usual lecture room during regular class hours.
 The final exam location and time are university scheduled and will be communicated as the information become available.
 Further details will be given in advance of each exam.
 Statistical tables will be provided as needed.
 Calculators may be used, but no communication devices are allowed (e.g. mobile phones).
 You may use one 8.5x11 inch handwritten sheet of paper (both sides) with formulas.
 Makeup exams require a valid excuse and official proof if I am notified in advance or as soon as possible.

-Tentative Dates for exams: Exam 1: Monday, Feb 20, 2022 during class time.
-Exam 2: Monday March 27, 2022 during class time.
-Final Exam (University scheduled): Thursday April 27, 8:00 AM - 9:45 AM.
+Tentative Dates for exams:

+Exam 1: Friday, Oct 06, 2023, during class time.
+Exam 2: Monday, Nov 06, 2023, during class time.

+Final Exam (University scheduled): Friday, Dec 08, 2023, 12:00 PM - 1:45 PM.